Healthy Homemade Marshmallows with Honey

 Pin It

 They’re sweetened naturally, packed with flavor, and honestly taste even better than store-bought.
-Plus, they melt perfectly into hot chocolate or can be dipped in dark chocolate for the ultimate snack!
+Plus, they melt perfectly into pink hot chocolate or can be dipped in dark chocolate for the ultimate snack!

 Ingredients to make healthy marshmallows.